senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixes element width calculation bug.

+= 1.1.1 =
+* Fixes viewport calculation bug.

+= 1.1 =
+* Added functionality for optional minimum/maximum screen size

 = 1.0 =
 * initial release (using v1.1 of the standalone jQuery plugin)

 == Upgrade Notice ==

+= 1.1.2 =
+Fixes element width calculation bug.

+= 1.1.1 =
+Fixes viewport calculation bug.

+= 1.1 =
+Added functionality: you can now set a minimum and/or maximum screen size where the element should be sticky (handy for responsive designs, should you not want your element to be sticky below or above certain screen sizes).

 = 1.0 =
 Initial release of the plugin